-- a) proper books of account have been kept by the Company as required by the Companies Act, 2017 (XIX of 2017); - b) the statement of financial position, the statement of profit or loss, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes thereon have been drawn up in conformity with the Companies Act, 2017 (XIX of 2017) and are in agreement with the books of account and returns; - investments made, expenditure incurred and guarantees extended during the year were for the purpose of the Company's business; and - d) no Zakat was deductible at source under the Zakat and Ushr Ordinance, 1980 (XVIII of 1980).
+- a) proper books of account have been kept by the Company as required by the Companies Act, 2017 (XIX of 2017); - the statement of financial position, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes thereon have been drawn up in conformity with the Companies Act, 2017 (XIX of 2017) and are in agreement with the books of account and returns; - investments made, expenditure incurred and guarantees extended during the year were for the purpose of the Company's business; and - d) no Zakat was deductible at source under the Zakat and Ushr Ordinance, 1980 (XVIII of 1980).

-The engagement partner on the audit resulting in this independent auditors' report is Inam UI Haque.
+The engagement partner on the audit resulting in this independent auditors' report is Syed Ali Adnan Tirmizey.

-RSM AVAIS HYDER LIAQUAT NAUMAI
+RSM AVAIS HYDER LIAQUAT NAUMAN